-Admissions - This area makes the initial contact with interested parties and prospective students to explain NCU programs and systems of delivery.
+Admissions - This area makes the initial contact with interested parties and prospective students to explain University programs and systems of delivery.
 Admissions Advisors assist prospects through the application process.
-Please contact firstname.lastname@example.org or 866-776-0331 for information.
+Please contact email@example.com or 866-776-0331 for information.

 Enrollment - This department provides final admissions support, collects required admissions documents prior to a student being accepted into the University, and has a primary goal of transitioning applicants into enrolled students.
 The Re-Entry Team is specifically geared towards re-enrollment of past graduates and non-completers of the University.
 Please contact 1-888-628-6911.

 New Student Advisor - The New Student Advisors supports student from the time that they enroll and through their first week of class ensuring that student have everything that they need to be successful such as orientation or and walk to class.
-The New Student Advising team ensures that students are prepared for class and help them become acclimated to being an NCU student.
+The New Student Advising team ensures that students are prepared for class and help them become acclimated to being a student.

 Office of the Registrar